- Intro

 Catalog Search "Scopes"

-Although the Catalog specification supports many different entity searches (item, group, user, event etc ), and individual Catalog instance may not support all the entities.
+Although the Catalog specification supports many different target entities (item, group, user, event etc ), any individual Catalog instance may not support all the target entities.
 Attempting to search for an entity that does not have a scope defined, will result in an exception.

 To determine what scopes are available, user the .availableScopes